Sleepytale Logo

 A small sprout rose, blooming instantly, scattering pink snow across the platform.

-Commuters stopped, eyes wide, mouths forming soft Os of delight.
+Commuters stopped.
+Eyes wide, mouths forming soft Os.

-Phones snapped pictures, but the petals slipped through screens like moonlight through fingers.
+Phones came out, but the petals slipped through screens like moonlight through fingers.

 She ran home, folding time with the fox's whisker to reach the table while rice was still steaming.